hazelcast/hazelcast-platform-training/Lab2.md

 ## Objectives

-* become familiar with the `Pipeline` API
+* Familiarize yourself with  the `Pipeline` API
-* learn how to do basic data transformation and filtering
+* Write code to do basic data transformation and filtering

 > __NOTE:__ if you are having trouble, we provide an example solution in the `Solutions` directory.